python-websockets/websockets/docs/topics/design.rst

 On the client side, :meth:`~client.WebSocketClientProtocol.handshake`:

-- builds a HTTP request based on the ``uri`` and parameters passed to :meth:`~client.connect`;
+- builds an HTTP request based on the ``uri`` and parameters passed to :meth:`~client.connect`;
 - writes the HTTP request to the network;
-- reads a HTTP response from the network;
+- reads an HTTP response from the network;
 - checks the HTTP response, validates ``extensions`` and ``subprotocol``, and configures the protocol accordingly;
 - moves to the ``OPEN`` state.

 On the server side, :meth:`~server.WebSocketServerProtocol.handshake`:

-- reads a HTTP request from the network;
+- reads an HTTP request from the network;
 - calls :meth:`~server.WebSocketServerProtocol.process_request` which may
-  abort the WebSocket handshake and return a HTTP response instead; this hook only makes sense on the server side;
+  abort the WebSocket handshake and return an HTTP response instead; this hook only makes sense on the server side;
 - checks the HTTP request, negotiates ``extensions`` and ``subprotocol``, and configures the protocol accordingly;
-- builds a HTTP response based on the above and parameters passed to :meth:`~server.serve`;
+- builds an HTTP response based on the above and parameters passed to :meth:`~server.serve`;
 - writes the HTTP response to the network;
 - moves to the ``OPEN`` state;